goodguyartem/VIBoard/README.md

 ![Screenshot](https://github.com/goodguyartem/ViBoard/blob/main/screenshots/image3.png?raw=true)

 ## Installing
-Simply download the latest build matching your architecture (x64 or x86) from the [Releases](https://github.com/goodguyartem/VIBoard/releases) section and extract the downloaded .zip file into a directory of your choosing (such as C:\Program Files).
-Currently, only Windows builds are available.
+Download the latest build from the [Releases](https://github.com/goodguyartem/VIBoard/releases) section and extract the downloaded .zip file into a directory of your choosing (such as C:\Program Files).
+Currently, only x64 Windows builds are available (until there's demand for other builds).

 If you would like to mix your microphone input with your soundboard, download [VB Cable](https://vb-audio.com/Cable/) and use it as your secondary output device.
 See the Getting Started section of the program's Welcome page for setup instructions.